-- How the RAs and TSOs will work together to ensure readiness for I-SEM Go Live; - The Go-Live Events for each market component in the lead-up to 23 May 2018, and - The approach to monitoring readiness.
+- How the RAs and TSOs will work together to ensure readiness for I-SEM Go Live; - The Go-Live Events for each market component, and - The approach to monitoring readiness.

 This more detailed framework document will:

 - Explain the key interactions and Stage Gates leading up to each of the Go-Live Events; - Outline the decision-making process as to whether an event can 'go-live' or 'no-go-live'; - Provide views on contingency should a 'no-go' decision be made at any stage.